AngelV-26/se_project_coffeeshop/README.md

 # Triple Peaks Coffee Shop

-This is my second project of the Software Engineering program at TripleTen.
+This is my second project in the Software Engineering program at TripleTen.
 It was created using HTML and CSS, based on the design brief.

-## Project features
+## This Project Features

 - Semantic HTML5
 - Flexbox